-The Commonwealth of Virginia helps assure parents that child day programs that assume responsibility for the supervision, protection, and well-being of a child for any part of a 24-hour day are safe.
-Title 63.1, Chapter 10 of the Code of Virginia gives the Department of Social Services authority to license these programs.
-While there are some legislative exemptions to licenser, licensed programs include child day centers, family day homes, child day center systems, and family day systems.
+The Commonwealth of Virginia helps assure parents that child day programs that assume responsibility for the supervision, protection and well-being of a child for any part of a 24-hour day are safe.
+The Code of Virginia gives the Department of Education authority to license these programs.
+While there are some legislative exemptions to licenser, licensed programs include child day centers, family day homes, child day center systems and family day systems.
 The state may also voluntarily register family day homes not required to be licensed.

-Standards for licensed child day centers address certain health precautions, adequate play space, and a ratio of children per- staff member, equipment, program, and record keeping.
+Standards for licensed child day centers address certain health precautions, adequate play space and a ratio of children per-staff member, equipment, program and record keeping.
 Criminal records checks and specific qualifications for staff and most volunteers working directly with children are also required.
 Standards require the facility to meet applicable fire, health and building codes.
-Compliance with standards is determined by announced and unannounced visits to the program by licensing staff within the Department of Social Services.
+Compliance with standards is determined by announced and unannounced visits to the program by licensing staff within the Department of Education.
 In addition, parents or other individuals may register a complaint about a program, which will be investigated if it violates a standard.

-If you would like additional information about the licensing of child day programs or would like to register a complaint, please contact the Regional Office of Social Services closes to you:
+If you would like additional information about the licensing of child day programs or would like to register a complaint, please contact the Regional Office of the Department of Education closest to you: central.cclicensing@doe.virginia.gov